 HOW CAN GIBRALTAR GET A PIECE OF THE eSPORTS ACTION?

 eSports is already the fastest-growing sector in the rapidly expanding sports betting market, and its piece of the pie is only going to get bigger in the years ahead.
 According to research done by NJ Games, the total amount bet on eSports competitions is expected to hit $12.9 billion by 2020, compared to the $5.5 billion bet on eSports in 2016, representing a 134% increase in just four years.
 Gibraltar-based online betting companies are already starting to embrace eSports betting and are pouring money into developing their offerings to enhance users’ experience and betting possibilities just as they do on real sports.
+And on the market today, there are hundreds to thousands of different esports betting websites operating. case de pariuri online is an objective guide for the best legalized sports betting agencies in Romania.
+Therefore, it makes sense to find a website like bettingvalley that compares all of the best betting sites against each other.
 Gibraltar can do much more in this space, from hosting international tournaments to attracting eSports technology companies, and much more.

 Gibraltar-based online betting companies are pouring money into developing their offerings.

 Indeed, eSports is a tremendous occasion to use technology to engage audiences – immersive experiences with the use of cutting-edge UHD technology and Virtual Reality/Augmented Reality proposals to visually enhance the eSports coverage.

 At Benefit Business Solutions, we are already working with some of the leading-edge eSports technology companies working to deliver an unmatched digital viewing and playing experience to millions of eSports fans across the world.